-- Alter the sharpness of resized images.
+- Alter the sharpness of resized images with the help of a plugin.

 Want to learn more about image optimization?